Determinant and Pfaffian formulas for particle annihilation: Introduction

 The first two columns are plain transition probabilities (survivor columns).
 The last two columns carry additional formal variables $\tau^\pm_I$ indexed by the row.
-These variables obey the multiplication rule:
+Writing $\varepsilon$ for the ghost sign ($+1$ if $a \leq b$, $-1$ if $a > b$), these variables obey the multiplication rule

+so the only surviving terms in $\det(M)$ are those in which the higher-indexed of the two ghost actors is sent to the leftward ghost position.

-To extract the annihilation probability, expand $\det(M)$ by Laplace expansion along the two ghost columns.
+To compute the annihilation probability, expand $\det(M)$ by Laplace expansion along the two ghost columns.
 Each term assigns a pair of particles $\{I, J\}$ with $I < J$ to the ghost pair and the remaining two to the survivors.
-Working out the product rules and extracting $[t^{\varepsilon}]$ for either sign gives a single formula:
+Working out the multiplication rule gives, for either sign of~$\varepsilon$, a single formula:

 where the sign $(-1)^{I+J+1}$ comes from the Laplace expansion along columns~$3$ and~$4$, and each $2 \times 2$ determinant is a Karlin--McGregor probability for the two surviving particles.
-The spatial ordering is always reversed: the originally rightward particle~$J$ ends at $\min(a,b)$ and the originally leftward particle~$I$ at $\max(a,b)$.
+The higher-indexed particle~$J$ ends at $\min(a,b)$ and the lower-indexed particle~$I$ at $\max(a,b)$: the index ordering is reversed relative to the ghost pair's spatial ordering.